 Noted Glasgow Works October 1970.

 The frames for D5181 were laid down at Darlington Works during November/December 1962 with the locomotive placed into traffic at Gateshead on March 4th.
-D5181 was one of the three early Class 25's not equipped with a train heating boiler, leading to their use on freight workings in the early days.

 D5181 was a well travelled locomotive, spearheading the transfer of Class 25's into Devon and Cornwall to replace the NBL hydraulics, and later being transferred to the Scottish Region, including allocation to Inverness.